 The lives of immigrants can be seen in the migrants of Scripture

-by Jesús Romero on February 3, 2016 in immigration and refugees
+by Jesús Romero on February 3, 2016 in immigration

 To help our culture and the body of Christ understand immigration, it is helpful to talk about it within the broader scope of migration in Scripture.